trincadev/samgis-be/README.md

 license: mit
 ---

+# About this README

+I tested these instructions on MacOS, but should work on linux as well.

 ## Segment Anything models

 It's possible to prepare the model files using <https://github.com/vietanhdev/samexporter/> or using the ones